richrarobi/pantilt/README.md

 I made some asumptions about the address of the Pimoroni PanTilt head (0x15) and the i2c bus on the pi (1).

 More as I learn more, maybe?

 RichR
+ Update : modified PtServoEnable to allow each servo to be enabled seperately

+ (I haven't yet tested only using one at a time... but the correct bit is set.)